chipzx92/DataEngineeringI320/docs/presentations/sql/create_table/index.md

 Exercise:

 - execute this `INSERT` query.
 Inspect via `Preview Objects`.
-- Use Jupyter to create a text file and write `INSERT` statements to add additional data to your database so you can represent:
+- Use SQL Lab to write `INSERT` statements to add additional data to your database so you can represent:
     - A silver fork
     - A pink mug
     - two green cups